-2.2 Field-cycling NMR experiments
+98 B. Field-cycling NMR experiments

 NMR experiments were performed on a two-field NMR spectrometer (Cousin et al., 2016a) with fast sample shuttling (Charlier et al., 2013).
-The high-field $B{\rm HF} = 14.1$ T is the detection field of a 600 MHz NMR spectrometer, while the low field is $B{\rm LF} = 0.33$ T corresponding to 14 MHz 1H Larmor frequency.
-The magnetic field in the low-field center is sufficiently homogeneous (inhomogeneities of the order of 10 parts per million - ppm) so that radiofrequency (RF) pulses can be applied by using a triple-resonance NMR probe, as described previously (Cousin et al., 2016a).
+The high field $B{HF} = 14.1$ T is the detection field of a 600 MHz NMR spectrometer while the low field is $B{LF} = 0.33$ T corresponding to 14 MHz 1H NMR frequency.
+The magnetic field in the low-field centre is sufficiently homogeneous (inhomogeneities of the order of 10 ppm) so that radiofrequency (RF) pulses can be applied by using a triple-resonance NMR probe, as described previously (Cousin et al., 2016a).